 6.Rigorous support for security and privacy

 Be sure your software provider follows and supports IT security best practices to protect the data flowing between EV chargers, EVs, your management software in the cloud, and the grid.
-The software itself should support industry standards that address security, including OCCP 2.0.1 and ISO 15118.20.
+The software itself should support industry standards that address security, including OCPP 2.0.1 and ISO 15118.20.
 Also, make sure the software complies with all data privacy regulations protecting driver personally identifiable information, or PII, including the General Data Protection Regulation (GDPR) in the EU and the California Consumer Privacy Act (CCPA), and the new California Privacy Rights Act (CPRA), and the Payment Card Industry Data Security Standards.

 Realizing business value